 - 3.2.1 Natural Vegetation Preserved.
-Areas of natural vegetation, especially trees and shrubs, shall be preserved along property lines, including fence rows and drainage ways, and shall be incorporated into the site's landscape plan where appropriate; however, noxious and nuisance plants may be removed as identified and shown on the landscape plan.
-A no-grade area shall also be identified on the plan. - 3.2.2 Grading Restricted.
-No site grading shall occur prior to approval through site plan review process or issuance of a grading permit. - 3.2.3 Changes to Topography Limited.
-Buildings and improvements shall be located on site to minimize changes to existing topography.
+Areas of natural vegetation, especially trees and shrubs, shall be preserved along the perimeter of development parcels, including fence rows and drainage ways, and shall be incorporated into the site's landscape plan where appropriate; however, noxious and nuisance plants may be removed as identified and shown on the landscape plan.
+A no-grade area shall also be identified on the plan. - Grading Restricted.
+No site grading shall occur 3.2.2 prior to approval through site plan review process or issuance of a grading permit according to City standards. - Changes to Topography Limited.
+Buildings and 3.2.3 improvements shall be located on site to minimize changes to existing topography where feasible.

-3.3 STREET FRONTAGE AND ACCESS REQUIRED.
+3.3 STREET FRONTAGE AND ACCESS RE-QUIRED.

-- 3.3.1 Each lot or parcel shall abut a public street and shall have direct deeded vehicular and pedestrian access to such street with the following exceptions: - 3.3.2 Any lot for which a use has been legally established prior to the effective date of this ordinance that is lawfully served by a private and exclusive recorded easement of at least 24 feet in width connecting the lot to a public street, may be used as if it abutted a street, provided that it is served by a driveway built to city standards located on the easement.
+- 3.3.1 Each lot or parcel shall abut a public street and shall have direct deeded vehicular and pedestrian access to such street with the following exceptions: - Any lot for which a use has been legally estab-3.3.2 lished prior to the effective date of this ordinance that is lawfully served by a private and exclusive recorded easement of at least 24 feet in width connecting the lot to a public street, may be used as if it abutted a street, provided that it is served by a driveway built to city standards located on the easement.

-- 3.3.3 A development site consisting of one or more legal lots of record which is developed under a coordinated, approved site specific plan and which is accessed solely by driveways shall only be required to abut a public street along some portion of the development site, the minimum width of which shall be determined by the City to be adequate for public and emergency vehicle access but which shall not be less than 20 feet. - 3.3.4 Lots created for utility facilities, including but not limited to water towers, electric and gas substations, telecommunication towers, and satellite receivers, may be created without frontage or deeded access as long as a legally enforceable access easement a minimum of 15 feet in width has been granted and documentation for such has been received by the Director at the time of final plat approval.
+- 3.3.3 A development site consisting of one or more legal lots of record which is developed under a coordinated, approved site specific plan and which is accessed solely by driveways shall only be required to abut a public street along some portion of the development site, the minimum width of which shall be determined by the City to be adequate for public and emergency vehicle access but which shall not be less than 20 feet. - Lots created for utility facilities, including but 3.3.4 not limited to water towers, electric and gas substations, telecommunication towers, and satellite receivers, may be created without frontage or deeded access as long as a legally enforceable access easement a minimum of 15 feet in width has been aranted and documentation for such has been received by the Director at the time of final plat approval.